 It's important to remember campus safety is everyone's responsibility.
-If everyone on the CIA campus observes the policies and procedures described in this section, we'll continue to enjoy a safe, pleasant education environment.
+If every person who sets foot on the CIA campus observes the policies and procedures described in this section, we'll continue to enjoy a safe, pleasant education environment.